Security Operations Center (SOC): Definition, Types, and Functions

 Regarding cybersecurity, prevention is always going to be more effective than detection.
 A SOC’s job is to constantly monitor the network for any signs of trouble, rather than to react to threats as they arise.
 The SOC team can intervene to prevent further damage caused by the malicious activity.

-Prevention, forethought, and preparation
+Prevention, Forethought, and Preparation

 A security operations center (SOC) must keep track of everything that needs protection, both within and outside the data center, as well as all the tools utilized to secure it.
 This includes firewalls, antivirus/malware/ransomware tools, monitoring software, and more.
 For this purpose, many SOCs will turn to asset discovery software.